Truck Drivers with Diabetes – DOT Regulations

 The Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) adapted medical guidelines that diabetic truck drivers must meet.
 They are part of the requirements for obtaining an interstate Commercial Driver’s License (CDL).

+Truck drivers with diabetes must adhere to specific DOT physical exam regulations.
 At one point in time, a truck driver with diabetes had to prove they have had diabetic episodes for three years to qualify for the diabetic exemption program.
 Since the diabetic exemption program was revised, this qualification no longer applies.
 Read below to find out what the new DOT regulations mean for prospective truck drivers with diabetes.

-Changing DOT regulations for diabetic truck drivers
+Changing DOT regulations for insulin treated diabetes truck drivers

 The first diabetic exemption program was established in 2003.
 It contained a long list of stipulations that made it hard for diabetic truck drivers to qualify for their CDL.
 This kept many capable truck drivers from employment with interstate trucking companies.